shanwc1972/sql-employee-tracker/README.md

 1. Create a new department
 2. Create a new role
 3. Create a new employee and assign them to the newly created role
 4. Change the role for the employee created in previous step to another role
+5. Delete employee

 ## License
 None